kardeepak77/ST558Prj1/README.md

 ```

 ![](README_files/figure-gfm/unnamed-chunk-14-1.png)<!-- --> \#\#
-Historgram Density plot is created using geom\_histogram for mostSaves
+Histogram Density plot is created using geom\_histogram for mostSaves in
-in one game by a goalie.
+one game by a goalie.

 ``` r
 # fetch goalie data